An introduction to the PPW Straight workflow

 Is it really unavoidable that a workflow that strives for the best possible result in a limited time, is so hard to learn?
 Maybe.
 Excellence doesn’t come cheap.
-But what if we could define something with a more straightforward and accessible structure, and still keep the high quality of the PPW?
+But what if we could define something with a more straightforward and accessible structure, while remaining close to the high quality of the PPW?

 Well, of course it depends.
 Easier-to-learn doesn’t guarantee less-chance-of-mistakes.
 The steps should be well thought-out: giving maximum effect with minimum risk.
 Ideally, every execution should give a very good result, about equivalent of an average single PPW run.
 Such a workflow wouldn’t have the power and versatility of the PPW.
 But it would be a lot easier to learn, more resistant to defects, and likely faster to execute.